SpooniestBard/hhc2022/docs/hhc2022/burning_ring_of_fire/buy_a_hat.md

 <details>
 <summary>What if I'm a cotton headed ninny muggins that doesn't remember their wallet key???</summary>

 We got you fam.
-You can use some santa magic to retrieve you key if you use the super secret santa magic terminal in a super secret location.
+You can use some santa magic to retrieve your key if you use the super secret santa magic terminal in a super secret location.

 on the left side of the main hall walk all the way back and then turn right to go behind the building and into the secret room with the lol floor and space turtle dude.
 ![to get to the santa magic portal go here](./assets/img/santa_magic1.png)